delalamo/SoftAlign/README.md

     ```bash
     git clone [https://github.com/jtrinquier/SoftAlign.git](https://github.com/jtrinquier/SoftAlign.git)
     cd SoftAlign
-    # (Recommended) Ensure your SoftAlign repository is up-to-date
-    git pull
     ```
-    Ensure your `local_softalign.py` and `local_structure_search.py` scripts are placed in a location where they can access the `SoftAlign` directory (e.g., in the same parent directory as the cloned `SoftAlign` folder).

 * **Create and Activate Conda Environment:**
     Create a new Conda environment with Python 3.10 (or a newer compatible version like 3.11/3.12).